ap/vim-buftabline/README.md

 be working with windows, not tabs, and so can easily inadvertently shatter the illusion.

-Now, if you consider what Vim tabs actually are, i.e. viewports, there are only very limited circumstances in which you will ever need such functionality, if at all.
+So if you consider what Vim tabs actually are, i.e. viewports, and you use Vim in a typical way, there are only very limited circumstances in which you will ever need such functionality, if at all.

 What the typical user wants when they think of as tabs is simply the ability to open multiple files and then flip between them, which in Vim means they want